mactavishz/FaaS-Platform-Knowledge-Optimization/README.md

 - If `faas-cli` is not in your PATH, make sure `$GOBIN` is added to your PATH or use the full path to the binary
 - For faasd authentication issues, run `make faasd-login` again
+- For local registry resolution issues, verify `/etc/hosts` contains `registry.local` or run `make check-host-registry` to validate.
+If missing, run `make configure-host-registry` to add the entry.
 - To restart the VMs: `vagrant halt <vm-name> && vagrant up <vm-name>`